vuejs/test-utils-docs/src/guide/http-requests.md

 test('displays loading state on button click', async () => {
   const wrapper = mount(PostList)

-  // Initially, we're in a state where the button has not triggered the API call,
+  // Notice that we run the following assertions before clicking on the button
-  // so the component should not render any loading-related element. expect(wrapper.find('[role="alert"]').exists()).toBe(false) expect(wrapper.get('button').attributes()).not.toHaveProperty('disabled')
+  // Here, the component should be in a "not loading" state. expect(wrapper.find('[role="alert"]').exists()).toBe(false) expect(wrapper.get('button').attributes()).not.toHaveProperty('disabled')

-  // Now let's trigger it as usual await wrapper.get('button').trigger('click')
+  // Now let's trigger it as usual. await wrapper.get('button').trigger('click')

-  // We assert for "Loading state" before flushing all promises expect(wrapper.find('[role="alert"]').exists()).toBe(true) expect(wrapper.get('button').attributes()).toHaveProperty('disabled')
+  // We assert for "Loading state" before flushing all promises. expect(wrapper.find('[role="alert"]').exists()).toBe(true) expect(wrapper.get('button').attributes()).toHaveProperty('disabled')

-  await flushPromises()
+  // As we did before, wait until the DOM updates. await flushPromises()

-  // After flushing promises, we're back at "Loaded state" expect(wrapper.find('[role="alert"]').exists()).toBe(false) expect(wrapper.get('button').attributes()).not.toHaveProperty('disabled') })
+  // After that, we're back at a "not loading" state. expect(wrapper.find('[role="alert"]').exists()).toBe(false) expect(wrapper.get('button').attributes()).not.toHaveProperty('disabled') })